Rakhisharma/Shotgun-maths-game/README.md

 Learn IT, Girl Project.
 http://learnitgirl.com/

+This is a quize game which aims to teach the basics of maths Functions to the 1st-4th grad school students.

+Technology used: C programming.

-This project is completed under the guidence of my mentor Rohit Kashyap (rkgudboy).
+This project is completed under the guidence of my  assigned mentor Rohit Kashyap (rkgudboy).